 As with the TN, you will have to apply for an E-1 or E-2 visa stamp and face the increased scrutiny this entails.
 This process also has highly-specific requirements; contact an immigration attorney if you would like to seek E-1 or E-2 admission.

-If you have close family members who are U.S. citizens or lawful permanent residents -- or will soon become so -- you may be able to apply for a green card through one of them.
+If you have close family members who are U.S. citizens or lawful permanent residents—or will soon become so—you might be able to apply for a green card through one of them.
 However, Mexican citizens usually have a long wait until an immigrant visa number for family-based applications become available.
 That being said, there are viable family-based options.

-If your spouse has been admitted to the U.S. under one of the dual intent nonimmigrant statuses, or is otherwise able to apply for his or her own permanent residence, your spouse can eventually include you on his or her green card application as a dependent.
+If your spouse has been admitted to the U.S. under one of the dual intent nonimmigrant statuses, or is otherwise able to apply for permanent residence, your spouse can eventually include you on the green card application as a dependent.
 This is called obtaining "derivative benefits."

 However, this process is different from the derivative benefit strategy noted above.
 If you are a Mexican citizen in the U.S. as a TN, the filing of such a family-based petition for you could create problems when trying to renew your TN visa or extend your status while in the United States.

-Also, Mexican applicants have notoriously long wait times before an immigrant visa number may become available through the family process.
-Generally, applicants residing legally in the U.S. and seeking permanent residence through a family-based petition apply for their green card through something called "adjustment of status," which also allows the applicant to apply for U.S. work authorization while the green card is pending.
+Also, Mexican applicants have notoriously long wait times before an immigrant visa number becomes available through the family process.
+Applicants residing legally in the U.S. and seeking permanent residence through a family-based petition are often able to apply for their green card through something called "adjustment of status," which also allows the applicant to apply for U.S. work authorization while the green card is pending.
 However, you can apply for adjustment only if there is an available immigrant visa number.

-Because you are a Mexican citizen, you will likely not be able to adjust any time soon, because of the long wait before a visa number becomes available for you.
+Because you are a Mexican citizen, you will likely not be able to adjust status any time soon, because of the long wait before a visa number becomes available for you.
 Worse, you risk losing both your TN status (because of the dual intent problem) as well as the ability to apply for work authorization through adjustment.
-(Simply waiting unlawfully in the U.S. after your TN visa runs out could ruin your chances at adjustment.)
+(Also be aware that simply waiting unlawfully in the U.S. after your TN visa runs out could ruin your chances at adjustment.)